nortal3141592/social-recommendation-system/README.md

 - Run `src/03_people_you_may_know.py` and set the `user_id` for which you want to find people the given user may know.

+## Additional Info
+ - inside `src` i've added .ipynb_checkpoints in case anyone wants to run the code in a jupyter notebook

 - Run `src/04_pages_you_might_like.py` and set the `user_id` for which you want to find pages the given user might like.